 Our performing students achieve more successes in local, national and international competitions than those of any other university in South Africa.
 Our composers enjoy many performances at home and abroad; our research output are among the highest in country (around 100 Honours, Magister and Doctoral students) and we are placing increasing emphasis on the study and performance of popular, jazz and African indigenous music.
 We enjoy regular visits from leading overseas artists and teachers.

 The University Orchestra gives over half a dozen concerts each year, and offers all performance students an opportunity to play a concerto during their four years of study.
 Each year, our finest student performances are recorded and CDs are released .

 We are also aware that our future depends upon helping to alleviate the social educational imbalances that are a Legacy of South Africa's past.
-The Department is therefore involved in numerous outreach projects and in-service training courses, all designed to bring music, music education, music technology and music therapy to the wider South African population, especially to those communities who have hitherto been particularly disadvantaged.
+The Music Programmes are therefore involved in numerous outreach projects and in-service training courses, all designed to bring music, music education, music technology and music therapy to the wider South African population, especially to those communities who have hitherto been particularly disadvantaged.
 Our goal is identical to that of the University as a whole: to be internationally competitive, yet locally relevant.